A database of pharmacy practice guidelines

 About

 PharmGuides serves as a living database of curated evidence-based clinical guidelines recognized in academia, clinical, industry, and retail settings.
-The mission is to provide a free, centralized, and accessible resource for pharmacists, students, and other healthcare professionals to find guidelines and practice healthcare in its most updated standards.
+The mission is to provide a free, centralized, and accessible resource for pharmacists, students, and other healthcare professionals to find guidelines and practice healthcare in with the most current standards.

 With so many articles online today, of different sources and years, it has been difficult to find the most updated and accurate source.
 This website simply routes to the most updated guidelines backed by evidence-based medicine for healthcare providers to utilize in order to provide patients the most optimal care.
 It is intended for the practicing pharmacist in the United States, with guidelines focused on medication treatment and management.
 Medicine is an ever-changing science.
 As new research and clinical experience broaden our knowledge, changes in treatment and drug therapy are required.
 The creator of this work checked with resources believed to be reliable in their efforts to provide information that is complete and generally in accord with the standards accepted.